leuas/Vrdndi/README.md

 > Sequence data would be pre-computed before running the main model to save memory usage.
 (Text part would be encoded by Sentence Transformer)

-**Main Structure**:

 ![[Main structure]](docs/images/Model_main_structure.svg)

->**Why AdaLN:** Duration is a numerical value, it can't go through the BGE-M3's embedding layer, so either I need to put it as a separate token or put it as a condition to diffuse the AW data.
-In former, seemingly it would cause distribution mismatch(?), so I use the latter.
+### Residual Block:

 And I used pre-activation structure instead of post-activiation one for the Residual block.
 (As we know, to let the gradient to flow back more easily) I also added SE block to "gate" each token to pick the important one and replaced the common GLU with SiLU to be consistant with SWiGLU, since it's almost interchangable.

-**Residual Block**:

 ![[Residual block ]](docs/images/Residual_block_structure.svg)

+>**Why AdaLN:** Duration is a numerical value, it can't go through the BGE-M3's embedding layer, so either I need to put it as a separate token or put it as a condition to diffuse the AW data.
+In former, seemingly it would cause distribution mismatch(?), so I use the latter.

+### Output Layer:

 And there's two head as the output layer of the model: interest head and productive head.
 The interest head would use as a trainsition before you have enough productive data(i.e. The data you labelled in the website) and the productive head to predict a rate base on previous app history, time for each media data.

-**Output Layer**:

 ![[Output layer]](docs/images/output_layer_big.svg)